 • Pistachios are THE top nut source of the mineral potassium, which helps regulate blood pressure for a healthy heart.

-Recent pistachio studies
+Recent pistachio and health studies:

 Back